palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 1. **Fearless code reviews** - a conjure-generator can be drastically refactored and still demonstrate that it will maintain wire compatibility with other conjure-generated clients/servers.
 2. **Eliminate duplicated work** - maintainers no longer need to try to think of all possible edge cases when testing a conjure-generator or client/server, these should be exhaustively defined in one place.
-3. **Easy to run the tests** - it should be easy for contributors to run the tests locally and on CI.
+3. **Easy to use** - it should be easy for contributors to verify their generator is compliant locally and on CI.
 4. **Easy to update the tests** - the master test cases should have a compact, human-readable definition and should be published centrally so that consumers can easily upgrade.

 ## Types of compliance